 - Library computers and Internet ports for personal laptops are available on a first-come first-served basis.

-- Computer sessions on library equipment are limited to a maximum of 1 hour in length with automatic 10 minute extensions if there is no one waiting in the queue (waiting line).
-If your session is terminated due to a queue, then you may join the queue to wait for an available computer.
+- Computer sessions on Library equipment are limited to a maximum of 1 hour in length with automatic 10 minute extensions if there is no one waiting in the queue (waiting line).
+Use is limited to 10 hours per day.

 - Users will respect the privacy of other users, and will refrain from attempting to view or read material being used by others.
 Users are prohibited from the unauthorized disclosure, use, or dissemination of personal information of others.
 Users are warned that other individuals may obtain unauthorized access to personal information and/or may misrepresent themselves.

 - By mutual agreement, two or more persons may share one access session as long as their behavior and conversation does not disturb other users or Library staff and they do not physically block or impede access within the Library.